larryv/vimfiles/README.markdown

         ln -s -- "${vimfiles?}/gvimrc" ~/.gvimrc
         ```

+    -   If the non-ASCII characters in `listchars` and `showbreak` look
+        bad for some underlying reason that can't be addressed, stick to
+        ASCII by assigning `g:mbyte_opts` a falsy value in `vimrc.local`
+        or `gvimrc.local`.
+To opt out of non-ASCII option values in the
+        terminal but not the GUI, assign a falsy value in `vimrc.local`
+        and a truthy one in `gvimrc.local`.

+        ```vim
+        let g:mbyte_opts = 0
+        ```

     -   If using [an `+eval`-less Vim][14]:

         -   If `encoding` has a suitable value, add non-ASCII characters